-In order to re-start the compressor at the minimum capacity step, the valve V2 must be energized for around 25 seconds before switching ON and switching OFF the compressor, see Fig. 26.
-Moreover the valve V2 should be kept energized during the compressor standstill periods.
+For this reason, so as to stop and re-start the compressor at the minimum capacity step the valve (14) must be energized for around 25 seconds before switching off the compressor, see Fig. 24.
+Moreover the valve (14) should be kept energized during the compressor standstill periods.

-The starting and stopping procedure indicated in Fig. 26 has to be followed for all the screw compressors, both in the step and in the stepless version, as this avoids noisy stopping due to the temporary reverse rotation with high mass flow.
+The starting and stopping procedure indicated in Fig. 24 has to be followed for all the screw compressors, both in the step and in the stepless version, as this avoids noisy stopping due to the temporary reverse rotation with high mass flow.

 If it is necessary to shutdown for an emergency, the compressor will stop at the current capacity step.
-Before restarting the unit, make sure that the compressor is at the minimum capacity step.
+In the stepless configuration then, before restarting the unit, make sure that the compressor is at the minimum capacity step.

-Fig. 26: starting and stopping the compressor;
+Fig. 24: starting and stopping the compressor;